-Alexander was born in 1961 in Baltimore, MD and grew up in Philadelphia, PA.
+Alexander Wade Stick was born in 1961 in Baltimore, MD.
 He is a graduate of Washington & Lee University (B.A.
-1983); and the University of Miami (M.A.
-1987).
-He served in the USMC (Hon.
-Discharge), and is an accomplished scuba diver and martial artist.
+'83); the University of Miami (M.A.
+'87); and served in the United States Marine Corps (Hon.
+Discharge).

 His first published writing appeared in the high school newspaper.

-Years later, his writing career was resurrected after a series of critically acclaimed open-mike performances at the nation's longest running poetry jam nightclub (Box of Rhyme
+Years later, his writing career was resurrected after a series of critically acclaimed open-mike performances at the nation's longest running poetry jam nightclub.

-1997)*.
-He followed up with a popular satirical newpaper column The Tangent
+He followed up with a popular satirical newspaper column The Tangent,

-(Off On A Tangent 2003).
-He has since gone on to write six novels, including: (Iron Rain
+and then went on to write six novels, including: Iron Rain

-2020).
-He has also been published under the pseudonym Alex Wade, or Area Mann**.
+.
+He has also published under the pseudonym Alex Wade, and Area Mann.

-In 2002 he was awarded the President William McKinley Memorial Award in 2002 for his outstanding contribution to his community.
-He is frequently seen tooling around the north coast of California on his motorcycle.
+In 2002 Alexander was awarded the President William McKinley Memorial Award in 2002 for his outstanding contribution to his community.